inthreedee/photoprism-transfer-album/README.md

 ## To use this script:

 1. Download the desired album via Google Takeout.
-2. (Optional) Add a config.ini, see below
+2. (Optional) Add a config.ini, see below.
+3. Run the script and respond to any prompts.

+## Configuration

-3. Run the script.
-It will prompt interactively for any missing config.
-If given a command line parameter, it treats it as a directory to process, otherwise it will look in the current working directory for any albums it can find.
+The script accepts one optional command line parameter, a directory to import.
+If one is not provided, it will use the current working directory.

-## Config File

-The script will prompt interactively for any information it is missing, but you can provide it programatically either by providing environment variables, or placing a `config.ini` file in the directory you are running the script from.
+The script will prompt interactively for all the configuration it needs, but you can also provide it programatically either by providing environment variables, or placing a `config.ini` file in the directory you are running the script from.
 An example `config.ini`:

 ```
 API_USERNAME=admin